Neil Laughton: Qualifications and awards

 Laughton attended the University of Westminster as a Post-Graduate student, graduating in 1993 with a Diploma in Management Studies.
 In 1995 The Royal Geographical Society selected him for the Ness Award in 2005 for "Leadership of expeditions and encouragement of others".
 After joining the Institute of Directors in 2007, he was awarded the institute's Certificate of Company Direction in 2011.

 Career

 Early business career

 Following his military career Laughton held several management roles within the construction industry before moving into self employment from which his entrepreneurial activities stemmed.

 Entrepreneurial activities

 In 1994 Laughton founded Office Projects Group Limited as chairman with Andrew Russell as commercial director.
 OPL managed and delivered commercial interior and exterior fit-out and refurbishment projects for a range of blue-chip UK customers and was acquired by Balfour Beatty in 2011.
-Since then he has held non executive director roles as well as founding the Business Leadership Academy, co-founding Brighton City Airways (City Airways) and is founder and managing director of Laughton & Co Ltd.
+Since then he has held non executive director roles as well as founding the Penny Farthing Club in 2013, co-founding Brighton City Airways (City Airways) and is co-founder and director of Floating Developments Ltd as well as founder and managing director of Laughton & Co Ltd.